-We understand it’s been a very challenging period for many of our students, which is why it’s important if you have faced financial difficulties recently that you feel will impact your Trimester 3 enrolment, that you please discuss your situation with your local Student Experience team who can explore further options to help you.
+A: As COVID-19 continues to impact us through 2020, we’ve made the decision to not increase our fees for 2021.
+We understand the financial pressures all our students are currently facing are not short-term and we hope this decision allows our students assurance in studying with KBS into the new year and until the beginning of 2022.
+We understand it’s been a very challenging period for many of our students, which is why it’s important if you have faced financial difficulties recently that you feel will impact your Trimester 1 enrolment, that you please discuss your situation with your local Student Experience team who can explore further options to help you.

 Q: Can I still visit the campus?

-A: With the exception of Melbourne, all our campuses are open.
+A: All our campuses are open.
 You are able to access computer labs, Wi-Fi and quiet spaces at each of our locations, as well as our student support staff such as our Student Experience Officers and our Academic Success Centre learning advisors.
 Whether you’re studying online or face-to-face, all our channels of support will still be available to students.

 A: Yes.
 Our host companies will be offering either workplace-based internships where it’s safe to do so or, in the case of virtual internships, where you’re able to work from home.
 Whether you complete your internship physically or virtually is dependent on a variety of factors.
 The health and safety of students is our priority, which will ultimately determine whether you complete your internship in the workplace or virtually.
 Our Work Integrated Learning (WIL) Manager, Kerri Watton, is available for ongoing support and guidance.
 She will continue to actively provide this support on a weekly basis and you can discuss your options further by speaking with our Careers Central team at email@example.com.

 Q: I’m currently overseas and unable to return to Australia for the start of Trimester 1 due to travel restrictions.
 What do I do?